 “Mom!
 Why does everyone need to be celebrating Christmas on the same day?
 Can’t we just spread it out somehow?”

-My 28 year old son is living the Christmas nightmare that many “modern” family experience today.
-“Where do you go for dinner, lunch?
+My 28-year-old son, like many in today’s modern families, is living the quintessential Christmas conundrum.
+“Where do we go for dinner, lunch?
 If I don’t see my parents, will they be upset?
-But what about my kids?
-I want to be there for them too.
-And my partner’s family wants us there too, but we can’t be at both places at the same time.”
-URGGGG!!!!!
+But I also want to be there for my kids.
+And my partner’s family expects us too.
+How can we be everywhere at once?”
+It’s the classic holiday dilemma!

-I felt bad for my son who felt caught in the middle of all this Christmas juggling.
-He’s trying to make his girlfriend happy by going to her family, continuing with our Christmas tradition of opening our gifts on Christmas morning and being with his daughter whom he sees once a week and every other weekend.
+I sympathized deeply with my son, caught in the whirlwind of festive juggling.
+He’s striving to balance multiple priorities: making his girlfriend happy by celebrating with her family, maintaining our cherished tradition of opening gifts on Christmas morning, and spending precious moments with his daughter, whom he sees just once a week and every other weekend.